Your personalized MCAT game plan starts here! 👉 Book your free 1-on-1 call

 Many students have been led to believe that if they dedicate a certain threshold of months or hours, or if they use the “right” study resources, they’re practically guaranteed to hit their target score.

-But here’s the truth: It’s not just about how long you study or what materials you use—it’s about HOW you study.
+But here’s the truth: It’s not just about how much time you dedicate to studying.
+It’s not even about what materials you use.
+It’s about HOW you study.

 5 Common Study Mistakes That Kill MCAT Scores